sofyan-ahmad/data-engineer-take-home-test/README.md

 # Data Engineering Take Home

 ## Overview
-Candidate can use this code challenge as a showcase to demonstrate (s)he has skills and knowledge of both Data Enginering and Software Engineering practices.
+Candidate can use this code challenge as a showcase to demonstrate (s)he has skills and knowledge on Data Enginering.

 The candidate should be provided with 5 files:
 - This README file